Enhanced six operations and base change theorem for higher Artin stacks: Summary and complements for torsion coefficients

-We then prove by induction on $k$ that the assertions for $\Xi=\{*\}$ hold when $f$ is a morphism of $k$-Artin stacks.
-The case $k=-2$ is due to Deligne \cite[Th.\ Finitude 1.5, 1.6]{SGA4d} if $S$ is regular of dimension $\le 1$ and to Gabber \cite{G} if $S$ is quasi-excellent.
-In fact, in the latter case, by arguments similar to \cite[Th.\ Finitude 2.2]{SGA4d}, we may assume $\lambda=(*,\Z/n\Z)$.
-In the finite-dimensional case we also need the finiteness of cohomological dimension recalled at the beginning of \Sec \ref{5ss:remark}.
-Now assume that the assertions hold for some $k\ge -2$ and let $f$ be a morphism of $(k+1)$-Artin stacks.
-Then (2R$'$) follows from induction hypothesis, Proposition \ref{4pr:smooth} (2) and (1L$'$); (3R$'$) follows from induction hypothesis, Proposition \ref{4pr:Hom} (3), Proposition \ref{4pr:smooth} (2) and (1L$'$), (2R$'$).
-It remains to prove (1R$'$) and (2L$'$).
+We then prove by induction on $k$ that the assertions for $\Xi=\{\ast\}$ hold when $f$ is a morphism of $k$-Artin stacks.
+The case $k=-2$ is due to Deligne \cite{SGA4d}*{Th.\ Finitude, Corollaires 1.5, 1.6} if $S$ is regular of dimension $\le 1$ and to Gabber \cite{TG}*{Expos\'{e} XIII} if $S$ is quasi-excellent.
+In fact, in the latter case, by arguments similar to \cite{SGA4d}*{Th.\ Finitude, {\Sec}2.2}, we may assume $\lambda=(*,\dZ/n\dZ)$.
+In the finite-dimensional case we also need the finiteness of cohomological dimension recalled at the beginning of \Sec\ref{b6ss:adjointness}.
+Now assume that the assertions hold for some $k\ge-2$ and let $f$ be a morphism of $(k+1)$-Artin stacks.
+Then (2R') follows from induction hypothesis, Theorem \ref{b6th:poincare}(2) and (1L'); (3R') follows from induction hypothesis, Proposition \ref{b6pr:hom}(3), Theorem \ref{b6th:poincare}(2) and (1L'), (2R').
+The proof of (1R') is similar to the proof of Proposition \ref{b6pr:constructible}.
+Indeed, to show that for every object $\sfK$ of $\cD^{\geq0}_\cons(Y,\lambda)$, $f_*\sfK$ belongs to $\cD^{\geq0}_\cons(X,\lambda)$, it suffices to apply the convergent spectral sequence